PrathameshSaraf/babynama/README.md

 ## Approach

-In this assignment, I used the Flutter framework along with the Stacked architecture to implement the required features.
+In this assignment, I employed the Stacked architecture, which includes the use of the following folders:

+- `lib/view`: Contains the UI components (screens, widgets).
+- `lib/viewmodel`: Holds the business logic and interacts with the UI.
+- `lib/services`: Manages external services, API calls, etc.
+- `lib/models`: Includes data models used throughout the application.

 The following packages were used:

 - `flutter_lints: ^2.0.0`
 - `build_runner`